JotunnheimExile/M-Y-R-K/README.md

  • Password hashing with Werkzeug

- • Flash messaging to inform users of login/registration success or failure

  • Persistent session tracking for authenticated users

  • Database Integration: SQLite used to store user credentials (username, email, and securely hashed password).